gstvribs/monorepo-angular-component-library/README.md

 ### Configuration

-- 1. Install all the dependencies: `npm i`
+- Install all the dependencies: `npm i`
-- 2. You can see the components of this repo by running one of these two projects:
+- Build all the components: `npm run build`
-  - 2.1.
-Angular Playground by running `npm run playground`
+- You can see the components of this repo by running one of these two projects:
-  - 2.2.
-Storybook by running `npm run start:storybook`
+  - Angular Playground by running `npm run playground`

-## Configuring this project and how to install them at your project
+  - Storybook by running `npm run start:storybook`

-All of these steps above are **already** configured at the project `sandbox` at the path `projects\sandbox` at this repo, this is just an sample.
+## Configure this project and how to install them at your project

 First of all, your repository needs to be looking at the npm private repository, for that, create a `.npmrc` file at the root of your project and add the private repository: